Bleach activator

-Bleach activators are compounds that allow a lower washing temperature than would be required otherwise to achieve the full activity of bleaching agents in the wash liquor.
-Bleaching agents, usually peroxides, are usually sufficiently active only from 60 °C on.
-With bleach activators, this activity can already be achieved at lower temperatures.
-Bleach activators react with hydrogen peroxide in aqueous solution to form peroxy acids.
-Peroxy acids are more active bleaches than hydrogen peroxide at lower temperatures (<60 °C) but are too unstable to be stored in their active form and hence must be generated in situ.
+Bleach activators are compounds that enable bleach to work effectively at a lower wash temperature than would otherwise be required.
+Bleaching agents, typically peroxides, are usually sufficiently active only at or above 60 °C. Bleach activators lower the threshold by reacting with hydrogen peroxide in aqueous solution to form peroxy acids.
+Peroxy acids are more effective bleaching agents than hydrogen peroxide below 60 °C, but are too unstable to be stored in their active form and therefore must be generated in situ.

 The most common bleach activators used commercially are tetraacetylethylenediamine (TAED) and sodium nonanoyloxybenzenesulfonate (NOBS).
-NOBS is the main activator used in the U.S.A. and Japan, TAED is the main activator used in Europe.
+NOBS is the main activator used in the United States and Japan; TAED is the main activator used in Europe.

 Structure and properties

 Bleach activators are typically made up of two parts: the peroxy acid precursor and the leaving group; and are modified by altering these parts.
 The peroxy acid precursor affects the bleaching properties of the peroxy acid: determining the activity, selectivity, hydrophobic/hydrophilic balance and oxidation potential.
 The leaving group influences the solubility, perhydrolysis rate and storage stability of the activator.